f1tenth/f1tenth_coursekit/lectures/ModuleA/index.rst

 .. _doc_moduleA:

-Module A: Introduction to ROS, F110 & the Simulator
+Module A: Introduction to ROS, RoboRacer & the Simulator
 ========================================
 The first module goes over the some of the basics required to understand and control the F1TENTH Autonomous Vehicle System.